Pixi.js Tutorial for Complete Beginners

 Displaying an image in a Pixi.js application involves a few steps.

-3. Adding the sprite to the stage.
-Once we have created the Sprite object from the Texture, we add it to the stage using the addChild() method.
+object first. - Adding the sprite to the stage.
+Once we have created the

 Navigate to your project's directory and create a folder named public.
 Inside public, create another folder named images and place an image file inside it.